schoolofma/schoolofma.github.io/_posts/2014-07-08-Responsive-Spaces-Week-1.md

 <ul>Anrick Bregman (genuine human and believer in the power of story),</ul>
 <ul>S. Astrid Bin (gutsy interaction designer extraordinaire), </ul>
-<ul>Irina Spicaka and Krisjanis Rijnieks (our favourite projection mapping power duo), </ul>
+<ul>Irina Spicaka / Krisjanis Rijnieks (our favourite projection mapping power duo), </ul>
-<ul>So Kanno and Takahiro Yamaguchi (our other favourite power duo, this one focused on drawing robots!), </ul>
+<ul>So Kanno / Takahiro Yamaguchi (our other favourite power duo, this one focused on drawing robots!), </ul>
 <ul>Victor Diaz (he came up with camelwifi--what's not to love!), </ul>
 <ul>Abe Pazos (one of our main instructors, and reorderer of bananas!), </ul>
 <ul>Farah / NK (our lovely hosts for the last OTS Creative Code Stammtisch)</ul>